Botola Pro: The start of Botola Pro (2011–present)

 In light of the league's strength, it was necessary for the Moroccan League to move Moroccan football from the abyss to professionalism, so the first professional season was 2011–12 which was crowned by the Maghreb Tetouan club for the first time in its history.
-Raja Casablanca managed to win the title in the 2012–13 season, then followed by Maghreb Tetouan in the 2013–14 Botola.
+Raja CA managed to win the title in the 2012–13 season, then followed by Maghreb Tetouan in the 2013–14 Botola.
 In the 2014–15 season, Wydad Casablanca returned after 5 years again to win the 18th title in its history.
 FUS Rabat also won the 2015–16 season title for the first time in its history, while Wydad Casablanca won the 2016–17 Botola League title for the 19th time in its history.
 In 2017–18, IR Tanger managed to win their 1st league title in its history.
 On 4 October 2020, the FRMF introduced the Virtual Offside Line in Botola.
 Botola has been ranked in the top 40 world's strongest national league of the decade by International Federation of Football History & Statistics.
+On 25 May 2021, Botola was placed third as the best African league of the world of the second decade (2011-2020) by IFFHS.
 On 27 December 2022, The President of the National League stated that the winter transfer market will depend on the financial status of the clubs and to resolve all standing disputes related to player contracts, as well as the technical and medical staff of the clubs.
 Since 2018, Botola has been ranked top 3 strongest African leagues by IFFHS.

 Competition format

-There are 16 clubs in the Botola.
+There are 16 clubs in the Botola Pro.
 During the course of a season (from August to May) each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents', for 30 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.

 Champion and runner-up participate in the African Champions League.
 The third-place team and Coupe du Trône winner qualify to participate in the African Confederation Cup.

 Promotion and relegation

-A system of promotion and relegation exists between the Botola and the Botola 2.
-The two lowest placed teams in the Botola are relegated to the Botola 2, and the top two teams from the Botola 2 promoted to the Botola.
+A system of promotion and relegation exists between the Botola Pro and the Botola Pro 2.
+The two lowest placed teams in the Botola Pro are relegated to the Botola Pro 2, and the top two teams from the Botola Pro 2 promoted to the Botola Pro.